 The kimberlite core will provide the sample for the recovery of macrodiamonds by testing at an independent Canadian laboratory.
 Following this drill program, Tres-Or anticipates recovering all diamonds greater 0.425 mm in diameter, from a mini-bulk sample total weight in excess of 10 tonnes.
-Approximately 8 tonnes of kimberlite core has been collected during this drill program.
+Approximately 8 tonnes of kimberlite core has been collected during the 2021 drill program and additional core is available from the December 2019 drill program for the Company's first, modern mini-bulk macrodiamond test.